-- ALWAYS carry your identification card and show it upon introducing yourself. - ALWAYS check that you are talking to the Key Informant if you have to phone back to discuss the questionnaire. - ALWAYS treat the public with respect.
+- ALWAYS carry your identification card and show it upon introducing yourself. - ALWAYS check that you are talking to the Key Informant if you need to call back to clarify any information that was collected during the interview. - ALWAYS treat the public with respect.
 This applies no matter how badly you think they have treated you.
 Remember you are a Government representative on official business. - ALWAYS remember that confidentiality covers ALL information obtained during your duties, including anything you are told or observe for yourself. - ALWAYS take a positive line on confidentiality.
-Reassure the public, by your actions, that you take confidentiality seriously. - ALWAYS secure a completed questionnaire in the pouch with which you are provided.
-When visiting multiple households, put the completed questionnaire in the pouch before moving on to the next household. - ALWAYS report any loss of materials immediately to the Field Supervisor.
+Reassure the public, by your actions, that you take confidentiality seriously. - ALWAYS secure the tablet and stylus in the pouch when you are not conducting interviews. - ALWAYS report any loss of the tablet immediately to the Field Supervisor and follow with a written report within ONE working day.